-Cloud commuting Claud computing is a model for anabling ubiquitous convenient on demand Cloud computing Cloud computing is a model for enabling ubiquitous, convenient, on-demand network access to a shared pool of configurable computing resources (e.g., networks, servers, storage, applications, and services) that can be rapidly provisioned and released with minimal management effort or service provider interaction.
-EGI - European Grid A federation of shared computing, storage and data resources from $\underline{\text{national}}$ and Infrastructure intergovernmental resource providers that delivers sustainable, integrated and secure distributed computing services to European researchers and their international partners.
-EGI.eu A non-profit organisation based in Amsterdam established to coordinate and manage the infrastructure (EGI) on behalf of its participants: National Grid Initiatives (NGIs) and European Intergovernmental Research Organisations (EIROs).
+Cloud computing Cloud computing is a model for enabling ubiquitous, convenient, on-demand network access to a shared pool of configurable computing resources (e.g., networks, servers, storage, applications, and services) that can be rapidly provisioned and released with minimal management effort or service provider interaction.
+EGI - European Grid A federation of shared computing, storage and data resources from national and Infrastructure intergovernmental resource providers that delivers sustainable, integrated and secure distributed computing services to European researchers and their international partners.
+EGI.eu 7 A non-profit organisation based in Amsterdam established to coordinate and manage the infrastructure (EGI) on behalf of its participants: National Grid Initiatives (NGIs) and European Intergovernmental Research Organisations (EIROs).
 HPC- High Performance HPC is a computing paradigm that focuses on the efficient execution of compute Computing intensive, tightly-coupled tasks.
 Given the high parallel communication requirements, the tasks are typically executed on low latency interconnects which makes it possible to share data very rapidly between a large numbers of processors working on the same problem.
 HPC systems are delivered through low latency clusters and supercomputers and are typically optimised to maximise the number of operations per seconds.
 The typical metrics are FLOPS, tasks/s, I/O rates.
 HTC - High Throughput HTC is a computing paradigm that focuses on the efficient execution of a large Computing number of loosely-coupled tasks.
 Given the minimal parallel communication requirements, the tasks can be executed on clusters or physically distributed resources using grid technologies.
 HTC systems are typically optimised to maximise the throughput over a long period of time and a typical metric is jobs per month or year.
-Hyper-threading 5 Hyper-threading (officially Hyper-Threading Technology or HT Technology, ,, abbreviated HTT or HT) is Intel's term for its simultaneous multithreading implementation first appearing in February 2002 on its Xeon server processors and in November 2002 on its Pentium 4 desktop CPUs.
+Hyper-threading Hyper-threading (officially Hyper-Threading Technology or HT Technology, abbreviated HTT or HT) is Intel's term for its simultaneous multithreading implementation first appearing in February 2002 on its Xeon server processors and in November 2002 on its Pentium 4 desktop CPUs.
 Later, Intel included this technology in Itanium, Atom, and Core 'i' Series CPUs, among others.
 Intel's proprietary HT Technology is used to improve parallelization of computations (doing multiple tasks at once) performed on PC microprocessors.
-For each processor core that is physically present (physical core), the operating e-FISCAL : Financial Study for Sustainable Computing e-Infrastructures